thomassuedbroecker/operator-helloworld/documentation/exercises/03-exercise.md

 Now you see the two two created `hello-sample`s.

-* One in the project `operator-helloworld` created by from the local machine
+* One in the project `operator-helloworld` created the operator running on the local machine
-* One in the project `operator-helloworld-system` created by from the `helloworld-controller-manager` RedHat OpenShift
+* One in the project `operator-helloworld-system` created by the `helloworld-controller-manager` in the RedHat OpenShift Cluster

 ![](../images/ex-3-04.png)